Hajj: Journey to the Heart of Islam: Preparation and launch

-There had been no previous museum exhibitions devoted to the hajj.
+There had been no previous major exhibitions devoted to the hajj.
 The British Museum's planning for its exhibition spanned a two-year period.
 This included research projects funded by the Arts and Humanities Research Council.
 The lead curator was Venetia Porter and the project curator was Qaisra Khan, both staff of the British Museum.
-Curators negotiated for public and private collections to loan objects for display; 40 collections from 14 countries contributed more than 200 objects.
+Curators negotiated for public and private collections to loan objects for display; forty collections from fourteen countries contributed more than two hundred objects.
 The largest contributor was David Khalili's family trust.
 Preparation for the event included promotion to Muslim communities.
 Khan collected photographs, recordings, and souvenirs during her own hajj in 2010, and assisted with community outreach.

 The exhibition was presented in partnership with the King Abdulaziz Public Library and with the support of HSBC Amanah.
 Prince Charles gave a speech to formally open the exhibition on 26 January 2012.
-Prince Abdulaziz bin Abdullah, the custodian of the Two Holy Mosques, travelled from Saudi Arabia to attend this opening ceremony.
+Prince Abdulaziz bin Abdullah travelled from Saudi Arabia to represent his father, the custodian of the Two Holy Mosques, at this opening ceremony.

 Content

 The exhibition was held in the circular British Museum Reading Room.
 To set the mood, visitors entered through a narrow passage where audio recordings of an adhan (call to prayer) were played.
 The displays were arranged to draw visitors around the circular space, mimicking the tawaf: the anticlockwise walk around the Kaaba that is a core ritual of the hajj.
 An early section illustrated the preparations traditionally taken before a hajj, which can include settling debts and preparing a will.
-Before trains and air travel, a hajj pilgrimage could take many months and involved a significant risk of death either from transmissible disease or bandits.
+Before trains and air travel, a hajj pilgrimage could take many months and involve a significant risk of death either from transmissible disease or bandits.
 Also displayed in this section were examples of ihram clothing: white clothes that mark the spiritual purpose and collective unity of hajj pilgrims.

 The bulk of the content was organised around three themes: pilgrimage routes, the rituals of the hajj, and Mecca.
 The first section described five different pilgrimage routes towards Mecca: the traditional routes through Arabia, North Africa, the Ottoman Empire, and Asia, plus the modern route by air from Britain.
 It thus contrasted the early pilgrims' arduous, risky journey across desert or ocean with the ease of modern travel.

 Pilgrimages of past centuries were illustrated by manuscripts of hajj-related literature, including the Anis Al-Hujjaj, the Dala'il al-Khayrat, the Shahnameh, the Futuh al-Haramayn, and the Jami' al-tawarikh.
 Mansa Musa, king of the Mali Empire, travelled to Mecca in 1324 with 60,000 courtiers as atonement for accidentally killing his mother; he was depicted in a panel from a 14th-century Catalan Atlas.
 The importance of Mecca to Muslims was illustrated by these ancient maps and diagrams as well as by qibla compasses which help devotees turn towards the city, which they are required to do for prayer.